June 30 - July 5, 2003: Honeymoon in Hawai'i

 Contents:

-Numerous people asked me to recount the details of our honeymoon trip.
+Numerous people asked me to recount the details of our honeymoon trip to the Big Island of Hawaii.
 I decided to write a trip report in my usual style.
 Thank you for your interest.
 I hope you enjoy this.

 First, for the record...
 I met my wife-to-be, Cathie Grow, on June 27, 1998, at a Bennigan's Restaurant in Boulder, Colorado late one night after a contra dance.
 I ordered a "Death by Chocolate" dessert and shared it around.
 Five years later to the day, we hosted a post-rehearsal lunch and dessert for our immediate families at the Bennigan's in Fort Collins, at which time we ordered seven of the same desserts!